ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 ![Default configuration for the resilience probe](images/litmus-probe.png "Default configuration for the resilience probe"){: caption="Default configuration for the resilience probe" caption-side="bottom"}

-## Step 6: Create a chaos experiment that simulates an availability zone becoming unavailable
+## Create a chaos experiment that simulates an availability zone becoming unavailable
 {: #tutorial-litmuschaos-experiment}
 {: step}